bg0jr/RaynMaker/src/RaynMaker.Analyzer/Help/Dictionary.md

 ## Debt/Equity Ratio<a id="DebtEquityRatio"/>

-**Definition:** measure a company's financial leverage, indicating how much debt a company is using to finance its assets relative to the amount of value represented in shareholders’ equity.
+**Definition:** measure a company's financial leverage, indicating how much debt a company is using to finance its assets relative to the amount of value represented in shareholdersâ€™ equity.

 **Investiopia:** <http://www.investopedia.com/terms/d/debtequityratio.asp>